Willy Adames Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.32 team ERA that ranks 17th across all league pitching staffs.
+- The Pirates have the 17th-ranked team ERA among all MLB pitching staffs (4.32).

-- Pirates pitchers combine to surrender the second-fewest home runs in baseball (67 total, one per game).
+- The Pirates surrender the second-fewest home runs in baseball (68 total, one per game).

-- His last time out was on Friday against the New York Mets, when the left-hander went seven innings, surrendering two earned runs while giving up seven hits.
+- In his last outing on Sunday against the New York Mets, the right-hander tossed seven innings, giving up one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.